Jessica Todd Harper

-Jessica Todd Harper (born 1975) is an American fine-art photographer.
+Jessica Todd Harper is an American fine-art photographer.
 She was born in Albany, New York in 1975.

 Biography

 Harper holds a B.A. in art history from Bryn Mawr College and an M.F.A. in photography from Rochester Institute of Technology.

 Her photographs have been featured in Photo District News; Camera Austria; Frankfurter Allgemeine Zeitung; Newsweek; and O, The Oprah Magazine.
 Exhibits include The International Museum of Photography, George Eastman House, Rochester, NY; The Museum of Fine Arts, Houston; the Allentown Art Museum; the Woodmere Art Museum in Philadelphia; Blue Sky Gallery in Portland; Paul Kopeikin Gallery in L.A.; Cohen Amador Gallery in New York; The Photographic Center Northwest in Seattle; and The Photographic Resource Center in Boston.
 Harper is a recent project competition winner at Center (formally the Santa Fe Center for Photography) and selected artist of "PDN's 30: Our Choice of Emerging Photographers to Watch."
 Harper teaches at Swarthmore College.

 She was a finalist for Smithsonian Institution's National Portrait Gallery 2016 Outwin Boochever Portrait Competition.

 Her work is included in the collections of the Museum of Fine Arts Houston, the George Eastman Museum and the International Center of Photography, New York.